Harry Beautyman

-Harry Beautyman (born 1 April 1992) is an English professional footballer who plays as a central midfielder for club Woking.
+Harry Beautyman (born 1 April 1992) is an English professional footballer who plays as a central midfielder for club Dagenham & Redbridge.

 Club career

 Leyton Orient

 Born in Newham, London, Beautyman was a regular in Leyton Orient's youth and reserve teams before being called up to the first team squad to cover for injuries during the 2009–10 season.
 He was retained in the Orient squad by new manager Russell Slade for the following season, and went on a month's loan to St Albans City on 22 October 2010.
 He featured in St Albans' 4–0 FA Cup defeat at Luton Town on 23 October, and made his league debut in the 2–1 defeat at Ebbsfleet United on 30 October.
 He scored his first senior goal in his next game, a 1–1 draw at Chelmsford City on 2 November.

 On 30 December 2010, Beautyman signed on loan for Hastings United until the end of the 2010–11 season.
 He made his debut for the Us in the 2–1 defeat at home to Maidstone United on 8 January 2011, scoring his first goal on 11 January in the 2–1 home defeat to Fleet Town in the Isthmian League Cup.